-10.3: Increasing Satisfaction at Work
+9.3: Increasing Satisfaction at Work

 Workers at a local company have been complaining that working conditions have gotten very poor, hours are too long, and they don't feel supported by the management.
 The company hires a consultant to come in and help fix the situation before it gets so bad that the employees start to quit.
 The consultant first assesses 40 of the employee's level of job satisfaction as part of focus groups used to identify specific changes that might help.
 The company institutes some of these changes, and six months later the consultant returns to measure job satisfaction again.
-Knowing that some interventions miss the mark and can actually make things worse, the consultant tests for a difference in either direction (i.e. and increase or a decreased in average job satisfaction) at the $\alpha = 0.05$ level of significance.
+Knowing that some interventions miss the mark and can actually make things worse, the consultant tests for a difference in either direction (i.e. and increase or a decreased in average job satisfaction) at the α = 0.05 level of significance.

-First, we state our null and alternative hypotheses:
+Step 1: State the Hypotheses First, we state our null and alternative hypotheses:

-$H_0$ : There is no increase in average job satisfaction after the changes
+H_0 : There is no change in average job satisfaction

-$$H_0: \mu_D < 0$$
+$H_0: \mu D = 0$

-$H_A$ : There is an increase in average job satisfaction after the changes
+H_A : There is an increase in average job satisfaction

-$$H_A: \mu_D > 0$$
+$$H_A: \mu D > 0$$